YusufGU169/discord3/README.md

-$piknikalani - Piknik alanı fotoğrafı koy, sana basit bilgiler verir.
+$piknikalani - Piknik yapacağın fotoğrafı koy, sana basit bilgiler verir.
+$piknikalani - Put the photo of your picnic and it will give you simple information.